 Chances are, your client will have these by now, but it’s good to have a document with everything on it just in case.
 Supply only telephone numbers and email addresses that you wish to be contacted on.

 With every relationship, there needs to be boundaries set in place from the very beginning, and this relationship is no exception.
 These do not only protect you, but they protect your wedding clients too.
 Some boundaries are already set out in your contract, but let’s just go over a few.

 How about times you can be contacted?
-It is important that you establish at the beginning the days and times you work and thus, can be contacted.
-You don’t want to be calming down a hysterical bride to be at 3am do you?
+It is important that you establish at the beginning the days and times you work and thus can be contacted.
+You don’t want to be calming down a hysterical bride at 3 am, do you?
 State the days and times that you are available and let them know that you will contact them within a certain time if you happen to be unavailable.
-For non-urgent enquiries, this tends to be 24 – 48 hours.
+For non-urgent inquiries, this tends to be 24 – 48 hours.